-A lot of backlash has swung Souza’s way since this video was released.
-One reason might be that the grizzly bear is protected in Montana.
-Another reason might be that many Internet keyboard warriors don’t realize how fast and deadly a charging grizzly is.
+Souza took a lot of backlash following the release of this video.
+One reason might be that grizzly bears are protected in Montana.
+Another reason might be that many Internet keyboard warriors don't realize how fast and deadly a charging grizzly is.

 Here, Souza is explaining exactly what happened:

 So what do you think?
 Was this act justified?
-It looks like pretty cut-and-dried self-defense to me.
+It looks like self-defense to me.